Phone: +32 485 206 990

 Originally from Copenhagen, Denmark, I have lived in the UK, Italy and, since 2005, in Belgium.
 I work in Danish, English, French and Italian.

 I am also a simultaneous interpreter and hold a Ph.D. in literary studies from the University of Copenhagen.
-Common to psychotherapy, literature and the learning of foreign languages is a deep interest in the minds of other people.
+Common to therapy, literature and the learning of foreign languages is a deep interest in the minds of other people.
 As I see it, both psychotherapy and literature search for the truth about us as human beings.
 What I love about therapy is the honesty and courage involved in reaching for that truth, and the immense sense of meaning when we achieve new liberating insight.
 It is a privilege to accompany others as they let go of what has been holding them back and take steps to change their lives.
 It is my objective to help you find joy, peace of mind and a renewed sense of purpose in your life and relationships.

 Copyright @ All Rights Reserved